WalterMarikwa/NFL_Playoffs_Prediction/README.md

 ## Overview

 Gathering data to analyze and calculate NFL passing and rushing team stats to come up with a fair assumption on which team is most likely going to make it into the playoffs for the 2022/23 season.

+Each team member has taken on a role as outlined in the module guidelines.
+A slack channel has been created for team members to collaborate and update each other on the status of their contribution and ask for team member input when needed.

 ## Resources